ushakrishnan/Muyal/README.md

 | **[MCP_A2A_INTEGRATION.md](docs/MCP_A2A_INTEGRATION.md)** | Protocol details, agent networks |
 | **[TROUBLESHOOTING.md](docs/TROUBLESHOOTING.md)** | Common issues and solutions |

+## Observability & Telemetry

+Muyal supports local and Cosmos DB-backed telemetry.
+Observability in the codebase writes metrics and errors to two sinks:

+How writes are triggered
+- The server attaches a CosmosClient during bootstrap only when COSMOS endpoint/key are present.
+That client is injected into knowledge descriptor metadata so executors can call observability with the runtime client.
+If the client is not attached, telemetry is still written to the local JSONL files, but no DB writes occur.

 ## Tech stack

 * **Runtime**: Node.js + TypeScript with enterprise-grade error handling and observability